jundalisay/sp/content/en/research/indian/gospel/chapter-22d.md

 "Eager to take away men's sorrows, he will not look upon a woman."
 "For the Lord's birth as Sri Chaitanya otherwise would be in vain."

 The Master stood up, as he heard about Chaitanya's renunciation, and went into samādhi.
 The devotees put garlands of flowers around his neck.
-Bhavanath and Rākhāl supported his body lest he should fall on the ground.
+Bhavanath and Rakhal supported his body lest he should fall on the ground.
 Vijay, Kedār, Ram, M., Lātu, and the other devotees stood around him in a circle, recalling one of the scenes of Chaitanya's kirtan.

 The Master gradually came down to the sense plane.
 He was talking to Krishna, now and then uttering the word "Krishna".
 He could not say it very distinctly because of the intensity of his spiritual emotion.